 - Work with Your School Guidance Counselor – the high school guidance counselor is a great resource to provide insights on which schools to attend, to guide you through the application process, and to work with scheduling.

 What are your thoughts?
-Is dual enrollment something you are considering for your child?
+Is dual enrollment something you are considering for your teen?
 Do you know of students who have participated?
 What was it like for them?
 Post in the comments below.

 Watch for more of what I learned in upcoming posts.